-Under 42 U.S.C. §§ 300ff-29a and 300ff-88(11) (sections 2620 and 2689(11) of the PHS Act), a "State" - defined as all 50 States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, the Republic of Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands - is eligible for RWHAP Part B supplemental funding.
-However, any state/territory that had an unobligated balance of more than five percent of their FY 2018 formula funds is not eligible to apply for the FY 2020 RWHAP State/Territories Part B Supplemental Grant Program.
+Under Sections 2620 and 2689(11) of the PHS Act, all "States" - defined as all 50 States, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, the Republic of Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands - are eligible for RWHAP Part B supplemental funding.
+However, any state/territory that had an unobligated balance of more than five percent of their FY 2019 formula funds is not eligible to apply for the FY 2021 RWHAP State/Territories Part B Supplemental Grant Program.

-Based on the criteria listed above, the following entities are not eligible to apply to this NOFO:
+Based on the criteria listed above, the following entity is not eligible to apply to this NOFO: